-Overall, Siemens Bank's fiscal 2020 was divided into two parts: The first months of fiscal 2020 were characterized by the continuation of the economic uncertainties of the previous year, but a still very favorable lending environment.
-The second part of the fiscal year was, however, marked by the COVID-19 pandemic, i.e. a sharp economic decline and subsequent recovery, although the economy has not yet returned to precrisis levels.
+Overall, Siemens Bank's 2020 fiscal year was divided into two parts: The first months of the 2020 fiscal year were characterized by the continuation of the economic uncertainties of the previous year, but a still very favorable lending environment.
+The second part of the fiscal year was, however, marked by the COVID-19 pandemic, i.e. a sharp economic decline and subsequent recovery, although the economy has not yet returned to pre-crisis levels.

 According to Siemens Bank's observations, this economic development also strongly influenced the lending and financing markets.
-Refinancing activities, particularly in the market for corporate loans, came to a virtual standstill for several months, as evidenced, among other things, by a significant decline in new business and early terminations compared with the previous year and with Siemens Bank's expectations for fiscal 2020.
+Refinancing activities, particularly in the market for corporate loans, came to a virtual standstill for several months, as evidenced, among other things, by a significant decline in new business and early terminations compared with the previous year and with Siemens Bank's expectations for the 2020 fiscal year.